technocrat13/Connect4Bot/README.md

 	```bash
 	python train.py
 	```
-	By default this will train the model for 60,000 episodes, the model in `q_table_shelf.db` has been trained for 200,000 episodes/10 hours
+	By default this will train the model for 60,000 episodes, the model in `q_table_shelf.db` has been trained for 200,000 episodes/10 hours.

 ## References